Online ABA Master's Programs: View & Compare Top Schools

 How long does it take to get a master’s in ABA online?

-The time spent working toward an online master’s in applied behavior analysis can vary based on several factors.
-Full-time learners usually need two years of study to graduate, while those enrolled on a part-time basis may need three or four years.
+The time spent working toward an online master’s in applied behavior analysis can vary based on several factors, with full-time learners usually needing two years of study to graduate, while those enrolled on a part-time basis may need three or four years.
 If you’re hoping to complete your degree before the typical two years, some universities offer accelerated programs that make it possible to graduate in as few as 18 months.
 In addition, students may be able to transfer existing graduate-level credits that cut down their time in school.
 If time spent enrolled is a big factor for you, be sure to speak to a program administrator to learn more about your specific situation.

 How much does an online ABA master’s degree cost?